1. Can the director of programs and grants (Mycal Brickhouse) provide feedback on our ideas?

 9. When should I propose to start the grant?

-Leadership Education anticipates notifying organizations of funding decisions via email by July 14, 2023.
-The Reflective Leadership Grant funds will be available to the selected organizations in September 2023, and the grant period is September 2023 - March 2025.
-Therefore, if awarded, you may begin your grant activities any time after September 1, 2023.
+Leadership Education anticipates notifying organizations of funding decisions by July 29, 2024.
+The Reflective Leadership Grant funds will be available to the selected organizations in September 2024, and the grant period is September 2024 - March 2026.
+Therefore, if awarded, you may begin your grant activities any time after September 1, 2024.

 10. Can my organization submit multiple proposals for different leaders?